Goncalves2525/real-estate-management-system/docs/sprintC/us001/04.tests-and-implementation/Readme.md

-**Test 2:** Checks that when a user only choses to sort, the list of properties is correctly ordered - AC2 and AC4.
+**Test 2:** Checks that when a endUser only choses to sort, the list of properties is correctly ordered - AC2 and AC4.

 	@Test
     void ensureGetAllAnnouncementsSortedBySortCriteria_ReturnsCorrectList() {